ishaan-jamdar/html-recipes/README.md

-HTML website which contains food recipes.
-Made using links, images, lists, etc. in HTML.
+Website which contains food recipes made using links, images, lists, etc. in HTML.